 What is augmented reality?

 Augmented reality allows you to see the natural environment with a digital overlay using your device’s camera.
-For Canal Convergence you will be able to “see” artists talking about their work, go on virtual tours, and discover hidden animations.
+You will be able to “see” artists talking about their work, go on virtual tours, and discover hidden animations.

 What will I see?

 The experiences vary from animations to photos.
 Most of the experiences include a short (1–2 minute) video presented by artists, staff, or experts that share information the artwork or area you are in.
 You may need to move your camera around throughout the experience.

 You can take photos during the experience.
 Either use your phone’s screen capture feature or take a photo within the app using the camera icon.